siconos/siconos/Docs/sphinx/examples/mechanics/ContactDetection/BulletIO.rst

             numerics_verbose=False,
             output_frequency=None)

-* n_cubes.py is an extension of cubes.py where it is possible to build a reactangular pile of cubes
+* n_cubes.py .
+This is an extension of cubes.py where it is possible to build a reactangular pile of cubes

-* cube_from_HDFfile.py is an adaptation of cube.py but the scheme is direclty read from the cube_scene.hdf5 file.
-  In that case, if there a previous computation in the file, it is assumed the we do a warm retart from the current state in the hdf5 file.

-* bar.py, bar_contact.py
+* cube_scene.py, cube_simulation.py n_cubes_scene.py n_cubes_simulation.py .
+These examples are a different treatment of the same example
+  but the construction of the scene and the simulation are separated into differents.
+In that way, it is possible to produce a scene file and then to perfoms several simulations.
+Furthermore, if the result of the simulation is stored in the hdf5 file, we restart from the last state of the system to continue the simulation. it is alo possible to concatenate in time several simulations in that way.

+* MultipleContactorsAndNSlaws.py .
+This  is an example where two shapes are fixed to the same mechanical system.
+It allows to build clusters and to get some complex contact shapes.

+* bar.py, bar_contact.py  This simple example provides one with a simple simulation where the performance of Lie integrator are important for long term simulation of rotating bodie in a stable way.
+It allows also to test large inertia ratio in the solver.

+* convexhull.py .
+This test shos how to build a collection of convexhull shapes

+* PairWise_test_bullet.py .
+This test file performs the test of contacting pairs of various nature (primitive, convex hull).
+Meshes have to be added.

+* chute.py.
+This example is a little more complex one where the a collection of polyhedra falls down into an hopper.